LegendaryB/tw-userscripts/src/userscripts/VillageDistanceCalculator/README.md

 # VillageDistanceCalculator

-Shows the distance between two selected villages
+Calculates the distance between two selected villages and renders the unit travel time in a table below the map.

-Latest build can be found [here](https://github.com/LegendaryB/tw-userscripts/tree/main/dist/VillageDistanceCalculator/userscript.js) (insert it into Tampermonkey)
+Latest build can be found [here](https://github.com/LegendaryB/tw-userscripts/tree/main/dist/VillageDistanceCalculator/VillageDistanceCalculator.user.js) (insert it into Tampermonkey)

-## 🚀 How to use it?
+## 🚀 How can I use it?
 Navigate to the map, press the hotkey 'd' and click the two villages

 ![image info](./assets/screenshot.png)